Make Your Own DIY Seedling Mix for Cheap

 BASIC DIY SEEDLING MIX RECIPE:

-1 PT coco coir (or peat moss)
+1 Part coco coir (or peat moss) ie- 16 oz bag

 FRUSTRATED WITH GENERIC GARDENING ADVICE THAT DOESN'T FIT CENTRAL TEXAS'S UNIQUE CLIMATE?